gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 ---
 date: 2025-09-14T18:30:00
-title: Audio, emails.
-And agent coding
+title: Audio, emails, and agent coding
 subtitle: This is the way
 tags:
   - Technology